The roof panels open after the lightning strike, allowing cool refreshing rain to land on everyone's laptops

 - Travelling down on the train with Matthew Somerville and finding out about all the cool stuff that MySociety are doing, including a wicked cool hack with the BBC Parliament videos that I'm really hoping to see happen.

-The wi-fi being constantly shit for all of the first day, even before the whole building was zapped.
+- The wi-fi being constantly shit for all of the first day, even before the whole building was zapped.
 Pretty coloured circles on the Cisco wi-fi access points, though.
 Has anyone ever done a conference where the wi-fi worked properly?
-(Yes, I know about the Pycon writeup.)- Having two people come up and ask me if I was me based on recognising my voice from LugRadio.
-Cool.
-LugRadio Live is in three weeks, remember, people!
+(Yes, I know about the Pycon writeup.)

 - Meeting up with some people I hadn't seen for a while and meeting some for the first time